ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 Time is the only currency we have no control over, and hard work is the only currency we have full control over.
-Don't worry about the acceration of your learning.
+Don't worry about the acceleration of your learning.
 Instead, just make sure that you invest some energy into trying your best, because that's hard work.